galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 title: ATAC-Seq data analysis
 zenodo_link: "https://zenodo.org/record/3270536"
 questions:
-- Which DNA regions are accesible in the human lymphoblastoid cell line GM12878?
+- Which DNA regions are accessible in the human lymphoblastoid cell line GM12878?
 - How to analyse and visualise ATAC-Seq data?
 objectives:
 - Apply appropriate analysis and quality control steps for ATAC-Seq